 - Attend two gatherings in the spring

-- Present plans for integrating sustainability into a current or future courses at the final gathering
+- Present plans for integrating sustainability into a current or future course or program at the final gathering

 - Submit a revised or new syllabus that integrates sustainability into a current or future course

-Please note that many of the Sustainability Faculty Fellows from 2016-17 ended up integrating sustainability into a course that they were offering in the spring of 2017.
-This is not a requirement, but it worked well for the first group of fellows.
+Please note that many former Sustainability Faculty Fellows have integrated sustainability into a course that they were offering in the spring.
+This is not a requirement, but it has worked well for many fellows.

-For additional information about the Sustainability Faculty Learning Community, please contact one of the following:
+For additional information about the Sustainability Faculty Learning Community, feel free to contact: